kailash-manasarovar/statement/docs/timeline/2023/july.md

 - Her look reminds me of how myself and the trumpet teacher looked at each other at the [chamber music concert in May](may.md#chamber-music-concert).
 - I start to wonder if plate lady is aware she's being photographed.
 And if not, I wonder how he is doing it.
-- I wonder if plate lady is the trumpet teacher's girlfriend.
+- I wonder if plate lady, or Carmen, is the trumpet teacher's girlfriend.

 ## Plate lady later in the month